 “Although the news comes as a surprise, it’s ALL GOOD.
 Such is the ‘business’ of ‘entertainment!’
 Much peace to the MCU crew — always a fan.
 Honor and respect to the grandmaster Stan.

 “Congratulations and Salaam to Mahershala Ali, a beautiful and talented artist whose expressions I look forward to experiencing for many years to come.
 Inshallah, we will someday work together.”

-Blade is coming soon to cinemas.
+Blade is set for release in 2024.
 Looking for something else to watch?
-You can watch most of the MCU movies now on Disney+ – sign up now for £7.99 per month or £79.90 for a full year.
-Check out our TV Guide or visit our Movies hub for all the latest news and features.
+You can watch most of the MCU movies now on Disney Plus – sign up now for £7.99 per month or £79.90 for a full year.